glouppe/talk-kva-2025/talk.md

 ???

 The object we studied is WISE 1738+2732, a brown dwarf located about 25 light-years away.
-It is one of the coldest known brown dwarfs, with an effective temperature of about 350K.

 It was observed with the JWST telescope, which provided us with a high-quality spectrum of its atmosphere.